Jia-Varshney/CS348/README.md

 - **Full CRUD Support:** Users can create new records, read/filter existing ones, update sightings (including evidence types), and delete records.

 ---

+## AI Use
+I used Gemini for debugging purposes.
+After writing my own code, I would submit it to Gemini if I did not understand the errors.
+After submitting my code, I would ask questions until I understood its offered solution or find my own solution if its response was odd or incorrect.